eylamf/react-native-toast-machine/README.md

 ## API/Hook

-There are 3 ways of calling of the `showToast` hook.
+There are 3 ways of calling the `showToast` hook.

 1. Using basic string content